h-young727/Vector/README.md

 # Vector
-Welcome to my custom implementation of the C++ 'std::Vector' container!
+Welcome to my custom implementation of the C++ `std::Vector` container!
 This was done in an effort to learn low-level memory management in C++ as a newbie to the language.
 Vector.h contains all the class logic, and main.cpp contains some code to test the implementation.